Personal Coaching, Trainers, Observers, Mentors

 For motorcycling they are best explained as follows:

 Mentoring enables an individual to follow the guidelines of a more experienced and wiser colleague who can pass on their knowledge and experience.
 In motorcycling this is often seen as a parent passing on their experiences to their dependent, a spouse passing on their understanding and concern to their loved one, or an enthusiast passing on their experiences and acquired knowledge to another rider.

 Another word for a mentor in the motorcycling world is ‘observer’.
 It is a non-professional role and as such has limitations.
-Its ability to identify, analyse, and provide accurate feedback of riding standards for individual riders is extremely variable.
-There are some good observers.
-However, the professional industry view is that a little knowledge can be a dangerous thing and caution needs to be exercised when being advised by observers.
-Observers are enthusiastic individuals who will have taken some training in how to observe and pass on knowledge.
+Its ability to identify, analyse, and provide accurate feedback of riding standards for individual riders is variable.
+Observers will have taken some training in how to observe and pass on knowledge.
 It is possible to pass an advanced motorcycle test having been observed so this is a positive outcome but there will always be provisos with this kind of pass.

 Training is a more structured activity, often requiring the achievement of particular goals, with the trainee being trained by practice and instruction to specific standards.
 It is more complex than that, but a thorough examination of the definition is best left for another article.